 Walnuts.
 Chopped walnuts add nutty flavor and crunch to this cake mix cobbler.
 You can also use another kind of nut or leave them out.

 Sugar.
 A sprinkle of turbinado sugar, or raw sugar, adds a crunchy topping.
+You can find it in the grocery store or at Amazon.
 You can also use granulated sugar or skip it altogether.

 How to Make Apple Cobbler with Cake Mix

-This is the only time-consuming part of the recipe.
-Cut the apples into ¼ to ½" slices and chunks for a variety of textures.
+Step 1: Cut the apples into ¼ to ½" slices and chunks for a variety of textures.
+This is the most time-consuming part of the recipe.

 Bake for 30-45 more minutes or until the cobbler topping is golden brown and baked through and the apples are tender.